 Concerning post categories and tags, just do what’s natural without going overboard in a spammy, keyword focused manner.
 Like with your URL structure, do what makes sense and keep your users in mind.

 Linking and Anchors

-We recommend using a mix of exact match anchors, variations of those keywords, random anchors (“click here”), and maybe some url anchors (“sirlinksalot.co/niche-edits/”).
+For your anchors, we recommend using a mix of exact match keywords, variations of exact match keywords, generic, and URL anchors.

-One more thing you should be doing on local sites is adding your company’s NAP (Name, Address, Phone Number) to any pages that you’d like to rank on maps for.
+For local sites, you should be adding your company’s NAP (Name, Address, Phone Number) to any pages that you’d like to rank on maps for.

-Note: Be sure to be very careful that your NAP is exactly the same on your site, in your schema, on any profiles or directories you have set up, and all of your citations.
+Be careful that your NAP is exactly the same on your site, in your schema, on any profiles or directories you have set up including GMB, and all of your citations.
 This is important for not confusing Google and taking full advantage of all citations/directories built.

-That’s about it for our guide for on-page SEO techniques.
-Remember that getting your keywords into those six important places that we discussed in the first section is about 90% of the battle.
+That’s about it for our guide on on-page SEO techniques.
+Remember that getting the “core” section correct is absolutely crucial and about 90% of the on-site optimization battle.

 On-page SEO is the foundation for ranking your pages on Google.
 They are what you will be building upon for the rest of your off-page SEO work, so we recommend getting the basics down and following best practices.

 Now that you’ve finished this tutorial, you know exactly what we do to optimize the on-page of the vast majority of sites we rank in the top of the results.